 CS502 Handouts, Assignments, Mid & Final Term Past Papers

 His precise birth year is unknown.
-When he was a child, the parents of Al-Khwarizmi relocated to a region south of Baghdad.
+Al-Khwarizmi moved with his parents when he was a little boy to an area south of Baghdad.
 His contributions have demonstrated that he flourished in Baghdad from 813 to 833 CE under Khalifa Al-Mamun.
 Around 840 C.E., Al-Khwarizmi passed away.
-Al-Khwarizmi produced a large amount of work, which was published in the book al Kitab al-mukhatasar fi hisab al-jabr wa’l-muqabalah (The Compendious Book on Calculation by Completion and Balancing).
+Al-Khwarizmi created a great deal of work, which was included in the Compendious Book on Calculation by Completion and Balancing (al Kitab al-mukhatasar fi hisab al-jabr wa’l-muqabalah).
 The words algebra and algorithm are taken from the titles of these books and his name.
 Al-Khwarizmi is recognized as the most accomplished mathematician of all time as a result of his work.

 Any clearly defined computing process that accepts a value or set of values as input and outputs a value or set of values is referred to as an algorithm.
-Thus, an algorithm is a series of computations that convert input into output.
+Therefore, an algorithm is a set of calculations that results in an output.
 Why do algorithm design studies?
 A good program’s design has numerous components.
 One (and a crucial one) of them is good algorithm design.
-A truly complete algorithm designer should be knowledgeable about both machine and programming difficulties.
+A genuinely complete algorithm designer should understand programming challenges as well as machine challenges.
 There are two main categories of problems in every significant programming project: macro difficulties and micro issues.

 The coordination of numerous programmers working on a single piece of software and how to verify that a complicated programming system fits its many needs are two examples of macro problems.
-The main focus of software engineering courses is these macro concerns.
-The majority of sophisticated software systems’ programming effort is spent on pieces whose programming is (Input and output, data conversion, error checking, and report generation) Fairly routine.
+These macro issues are the primary emphasis of software engineering courses.
+The majority of the effort put into complex software systems is focused on fairly regular tasks like input and output, data conversion, error checking, and report generating.
 However, there is frequently a small, crucial section of the software that requires only a few tens to hundreds of lines of code but consumes the vast bulk of the processing time.

-• Recognize and use the Divide and Conquer technique.
+Acknowledge and apply the Divide and Conquer strategy.

-• Recognize and explain the fundamentals of complexity theory.
+- Identify and elucidate the basics of complexity theory.

 We will attempt to explore algorithms as purely mathematical objects in this course, ignoring factors like the programming language, computer, and operating system.
 This has the benefit of eliminating the confusing details that have an impact on implementation.
 But these specifics can be crucial.
-For instance, the locality of reference is a key aspect of modern CPU technology.
-Data that is often accessed can be kept in registers or cache memory.
-Usually, we’ll ignore these problems in our mathematical analysis.
+For instance, a crucial component of contemporary CPU technology is the locality of reference.
+Registers and cache memory can be used to store frequently accessed data.
+These issues are typically disregarded in our mathematical analysis.
 However, an effective algorithm designer can operate inside the field of mathematics while still maintaining.

 Keep an open mind about future implementation difficulties that are crucial for successful implementation.
-For instance, this semester, we will study the heap-sort, merge-sort, and quick-sort fast sorting algorithms.
+For example, this semester we will study the fast sorting algorithms, heap-sort, merge-sort, and quick-sort.
 All have equal running times, according to our mathematical research.
-On almost all modern machines, quick sort is the fastest of the three (barring any other factors).
+Quick sort is the fastest of the three on practically all modern machines (assuming no additional considerations).
 Why?
 From the standpoint of the location of reference, it is the best.
 However, the difference is often negligible (the running time difference may be between 10% and 20%).

 CS502 Handouts: